opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 Finally, you need to copy the entire folder ‘folder_name’ to the tablet, following two possible paths:

-1. In the internal memory: Android > data > ch.opengis.qfield > files > share;
+1. In the internal memory: Android > data > ch.opengis.QField > files > share;
-2. In the external SD: Android > data > ch.opengis.qfield > files.
+2. In the external SD: Android > data > ch.opengis.QField > files.

-### 3. Working with Qfield in an Archaeological Survey and Archaeological Risk Assessment Projects
+### 3. Working with QField in an Archaeological Survey and Archaeological Risk Assessment Projects

 Until recently, paper maps were the only way of recording archaeological features and the fields’ visibility in an archaeological survey work.
 Such data were digitised into a CAD or GIS software creating the individual site sheets separately on a simple digital document afterwards.

-Today, Qfield, thanks to its compatibility with Qgis, allows you to skip the transition from paper to digital or from different software, reducing time and costs.
+Today, QField, thanks to its compatibility with QGIS, allows you to skip the transition from paper to digital or from different software, reducing time and costs.

 The archaeological survey (for a comprehensive account of methods of the Archaeological